jmfmeireles/my-node-app/README.md

 1. **Create a MongoDB database**: Here I am using Atlas to create it online.
 For more information you can refer to the next section
 2. **Install Dependencies**: Run `npm install` to install all necessary dependencies defined in `package.json`.
 3. **Environment Variables**: Create a `.env` file for storing environment variables, such as database connection strings and secret keys, which should not be hard-coded in the application.
-4. **Seed local database**: You can populate the local SQL database by running `node utils/seedDatabase.js`.
-This is done having into account the models developed on `models/sqlTablesModels`
+4. **Seed local database**: You can populate the local SQL database by running `npm run seed`.
+This will create sample data for authors, books, and shelves.
-5. **Start Application**: Use `npm run dev` to start the application in development mode, typically with features like hot reloading for easier development.
+5. **Start Application**: Use `npm run dev` to start the application in development mode, with automatic restart on file changes and debugging enabled.

 ## MongoDB Connection
 Instructions are provided to connect to a MongoDB Atlas database, which is a cloud-based NoSQL database service.
 This involves copying a connection string and replacing placeholders with actual credentials.
 For detailed instructions on how to create and connect to a MongoDB Atlas database, please refer to the official MongoDB documentation: [Create and Connect to a MongoDB Atlas Cluster](https://docs.atlas.mongodb.com/getting-started/).